 Did the Home Pass Inspection? or What Work Needs to Be Done?

 Before you buy you need to make sure that the home passes all inspections.
 It is worth the money to pay for the inspection.
 This can help you to avoid costly mistakes.
 If you are planning on remodeling, you need to add this into your budget, as well.
-This step will keep you into running into any surprises once you purchase the house.
+This step will keep you into running into any surprises once you purchase the house. if you are buying a home that you plan to do renovations on, you still need a good home inspection.

 Are You Ready for the Responsibility?

 Once you are a homeowner you are responsible if the furnace goes out or if your refrigerator dies.
 You need to have a sinking fund set up for home repairs.
 If your budget is too tight with a house payment, then you likely are not ready and should wait to buy a home.
 You may want to save up a $5000.00 sinking fund for home repairs before you buy.
+Be sure that you can afford your home insurance in addition to your house payment.
+Do not give into pressure to buy a home before you are ready, instead wait until you can answer yes to all of the questions.